Schrodinger, Inc. (SDGR) future in Healthcare Sector

 Reports are indicating that there were more than several insider trading activities at Schrodinger, Inc. (SDGR), starting from Herman Jenny, who sold 1,000 shares at the price of $70.00 back on Aug 21.
 After this action, Rushing now owns 2,220 shares of Schrodinger, Inc., valued at $70,000 with the latest closing price.

-Herman Jenny, the Vice President, Controller of Schrodinger, Inc., sold 2,000 shares at the value of $67.77 during a trade that took place back on Aug 19, which means that Herman Jenny is holding 3,220 shares at the value of $135,531 based on the most recent closing price.
+Lebowitz Joel, the See Remarks of Schrodinger, Inc., sold 117,051 shares at the value of $67.77 during a trade that took place back on Aug 19, which means that Lebowitz Joel is holding 0 shares at the value of $7,932,189 based on the most recent closing price.

 SDGR Stock Fundamentals